The only part of Anna Winslow’s body that is not in pain is her mouth — and she is not afraid to use it.

 She found out this terrible pain in her hands and feet was an antibiotic side effect called peripheral neuropathy.

 “I was fried.
 I went back to see my doctor four days after getting back from the hospital.
 I was bad,” Winslow said.
-“After seeing me, my doctor wrote on his report, ‘Death is eminent.’
+“After seeing me, my doctor wrote on his report, ‘Death is imminent.’
 If I had a gun then, I would have shot myself.
 The pain made me desperate.”

 She told her doctor that she thought Levaquin hurt her.
 He replied, “I know it did.”